 The Sterling Institute's mission is to provide a forum for educators to stimulate intellectual curiosity and develop best teaching practices, to promote a mindful appreciation of the world around us, and to be a leader and innovator in research within the educational community.

 Each month, our editor produces an electronic newsletter that outlines topics and keynotes for upcoming events.
-Relevant resources in the areas of research, the environment, character education, and social and emotional learning are shared with our readers.
+Relevant resources in the areas of research, character education, and social and emotional learning are shared with our readers.
 To sign up for the newsletter, please email Erica Sprules.

 If you have any questions or comments, or wish more information about our resources or events, please contact Erica Sprules.